 - those supported by a governmental housing assistance program;

 - health-care workers who need a temporary place to stay;

 - homeless people;

 - those staying in hotels or motels in compliance with a court order.

 Others may be protected as well.
 To discuss your individual circumstances, contact a legal services organization such as Legal Services of New Jersey, Volunteer Lawyers for Justice – New Jersey, Community Health Law Project, Essex County Legal Aid Association, or City of Newark Office of Tenant Services.

 What if my landlord locks me out illegally?

 It is a crime for your landlord to lock you out.
 Under New Jersey law, only the courts can order evictions, and only government officials can remove you from your home.
 If your landlord locks you out, call the local police.
 They are required to help you get back into your home.
 If they tell you this is a “civil” matter that doesn’t involve them, ask them to look at this statute: N.J.S.A.
 2C:33-11.1.

 What happens when the state eviction moratorium ends?

 Unless he lifts it sooner, the moratorium will end two months after Governor Murphy declares that the emergency is over.
 Local officials will then resume removing tenants who are subject to final court orders of eviction.
-(Renters who live in homes where the owner has a federally backed mortgage or who live in public or subsidized housing may be entitled to protection for a longer period.
-See below.)

 Do I still need to pay my rent?